adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/Patches Notes & Version History/patches-notes.md

 * save button doesnt seem to work after creating a new game and going back to the main menu to save your game.

 ---
+### Patch Notes and Bug fixes for 4/7/24

+1. Added status bar to mineshaft
+2. Harvesting resources regens health and magic just like in the forest now
+3. Components and panels in mineshaft now use relative positioning
+---